karimabdelhamid/Automated-Essay-Scoring-System/README.md

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 If you have suggestions for improvements or new features, please feel free to fork the repository, make changes, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Thank you for exploring the Automated Essay Grading System.
-We believe in harnessing the power of technology to enhance educational processes and outcomes.